 - Concept of area, Area of a rectangle and a square

 - Conversion of units (Mass, time, money, and capacity) from smaller to larger and vice-versa.
 (Only relevant conversions e.g., milli, centi, m/l/g, kilo to be included)

 - Counter examples to different misconceptions related to perimeter and area (Only discussion in class, no problems or assessments to be done)

 - 3 D Figures – Cubes and cuboids

 - Collection of data to examine a hypothesis

 - Collection and organisation of data – examples of organising it in tally bars and a table.

 - Construction of bar graphs for given data interpreting bar graphs.

-Visit BYJU’S for detailed syllabus of each and every subject, interactive videos.
-At BYJU’S we also provide ICSE and ISC sample papers and previous year question papers.
+Visit BYJU’S for detailed syllabus of each and every subject, along with interactive videos of the concepts given in it.
+At BYJU’S, we also provide ICSE and ISC sample papers and previous year question papers.